sectsect/wp-most-popular-custom/README.md

 #### Added Feature
  - Settings page
  - button to delete all count data
- - Settings for exclude the login user access (optional)
+ - Setting for exclude the login user access (optional)
- - Settings for exclude access to the split single page (optional)
+ - Setting for exclude access to the split single page (optional)
  - Add the Date range `biweekly (2w)`

 #### Usage Example